 Issues with both the Facebook app and Messenger app aren’t a rarity on Android mobile devices.
 For some users, they are an everyday struggle, even though they shouldn’t be.
-However, let’s not cry over spilled milk, but rather try to fix the issues users encounter on a daily basis.
+However, let’s not cry over spilled milk, but rather try to fix the issues users encounter daily.
 One of those issues is the app crashing.
 The Facebook app crashes unexpectedly on Android and it’s hard to find out the exact reason.
 The problem especially occurs after the system update.

-For that purpose, we enlisted solutions, in the hope to help you resolve it.
+For that purpose, we enlisted solutions, in the hope to help you resolve the issue at hand.
 You can find the list below.

 - Update the Facebook app